dartignan/lithium/README.md

 # Acknowledgements

-Thanks to all the contributors of the packages I use in this project, and the help provided on [GitHub](https://github.com), [Medium](https://medium.com) and [StackOverflow](https://stackoverflow.com).
+Thanks to all the contributors of the packages used in this project, and the help provided on [GitHub](https://github.com), [Medium](https://medium.com) and [StackOverflow](https://stackoverflow.com).